summernote/summernote.github.io/01-deep-dive.md

 {% endhighlight %}

 ### Dialogs
 Dialogs can be placed in `body`, not in summernote.
+If you're using summernote within a modal dialog, please set this option as `true`.
 {% highlight javascript %}
 $('#summernote').summernote({
   dialogsInBody: true